 Please review all information below before submitting a proposal.

-Proposals may be considered for the IBMA Business Conference OR for the Wide Open Bluegrass festival (Convention Center educational and workshop sessions, not stage performances).
+Proposals may be considered for the IBMA Business Conference OR for IBMA Bluegrass Live!
+(Convention Center educational and workshop sessions, not stage performances).
 Proposals can be submitted by bluegrass and general music industry professionals.

-Business Conference proposals typically address current music industry concerns pertaining to one or more of the IBMA’s membership constituencies (see “Target Audience” below) and usually address an industry audience.
+IBMA Business Conference proposals address current music industry concerns pertaining to one or more of the IBMA’s membership constituencies (see “Target Audience” below), and they often speak to or incorporate some aspect of the current year’s conference theme (see “Tips and Things to Keep in Mind” below).
 Conference sessions will be 50 minutes and scheduled Tuesday, Wednesday, and Thursday mornings during the week (see “Tips and Things to Keep in Mind” below).
-Note that there may be a small number of session the Education Committee will want to extend to 75 minutes (the Education Committee and/or IBMA staff will consult with you on any such extension if selected).
+Note that there may be a small number of sessions the Education Committee will want to extend to 75 minutes (the Education Committee and/or IBMA staff will consult with you on any such extension if selected).

 Festival proposals are typically fan-oriented and engage audiences in bluegrass history, culture, playing techniques, demonstrations, etc. Festival sessions will be 60-75 minutes (the Education Committee and/or IBMA staff will consult with you on times if selected).

 - Primary Contact who is organizing the session and serving as moderator.
 The Primary Contact will work with his/her co-presenters to define and plan the session content, determine audiovisual needs, confirm session details with speakers, etc.

 - Session Information